There are several pieces of legislation that deal with fire safety in England and Wales.

-- reduce the risk from fire
+- reduce the risk of fire

 - make sure people can safely escape if there is a fire